What is congenital adrenal hyperplasia?

-- The major minerolocorticoid is aldosterone.
-This acts on the kidneys to reabsorb sodium and water into the blood stream, and to secrete potassium into the urine.
+- The major mineralocorticoid is aldosterone.
+This acts on the kidneys to reabsorb sodium and water into the bloodstream, and to secrete potassium into the urine.

 Congenital adrenal hyperplasia may be contrasted with Cushings Syndrome, in which there is excess cortisol.
 When this is due to excess ACTH, the adrenals also enlarge and produce more adrenal androgens.